substack/html-version-spec/readme.markdown

 HTML files, once published, are immutable.
-Some content-addressed delivery protocols implicitly convey the hash of the content in their addressing scheme, but for other delivery mechanisms like http there are `hash` and `signature` attributes to add additional verification.
+Some content-addressed delivery protocols implicitly convey the hash of the content in their addressing scheme, but for other delivery mechanisms like http there are `integrity` and `signature` attributes to add additional verification.
 Embedded content hashes create a merkle DAG structure that protects against tampering and guards against availability outages and orphaned content.
 Application loaders can query secondary archives and mirrors by hash when a primary resource is unavailable.